hc330jin/114-Fall-Machine-Learning/README.md

 > Assignments and notes

-> All assignments are involing using ChatGPT to some extent.
+> All assignments are involving using ChatGPT to some extent.